Privacy Policy

 Your Rights

-You have the right at any time:
+You have the right at any time to:

-To have this data corrected (Art.
+Have this data rectified (Art.
 16 GDPR)

-To request the deletion of this data (Art.
+Request the deletion of this data (Art.
 17 GDPR)

-To object to the processing (Art.
+Object to the processing (Art.
 21 GDPR)

-To lodge a complaint with a supervisory authority (Art.
+File a complaint with a supervisory authority (Art.
 77 GDPR)

 Overview of Processing Activities